-This is our original trans-continental journey and flagship expedition.
-Cross Africa from north to south, covering almost 12,000km in four months.
-The Tour d’Afrique is a test of mind, body, and bike.
+Our original trans-continental journey and flagship expedition crossing Africa from north to south, covering almost 12,000 km in four months.
+This will be the 14th edition of the Tour d’Afrique – a test of mind, body, and bicycle.
 Traveling through 10 countries in all, you will cycle along the Nile past ancient temples, through the Sudanese desert, and up and down the biblical landscapes of Ethiopia’s rugged Simian Mountains.
 After crossing the Equator in Kenya, you will pedal past legendary Mount Kilimanjaro, to Lake Malawi, Victoria Falls, and along the edges of the magnificent Kalahari and Namib deserts, en route to the finish of your epic journey in beautiful Cape Town, South Africa.

-From a cycling standpoint, the highlight of this section will be the Blue Nile Gorge, TdAs equivalent of the Alpe d’Huez, a 1600-meter precipitous descent and ascent on a newly paved road that will test the mettle of cyclists of any caliber.
+From a cycling standpoint, the highlight of this section will be the Blue Nile Gorge, a 1360 meter precipitous descent and ascent on a paved road that tests the mettle of cyclists of any caliber.
 Once you have conquered the Blue Nile Gorge, the beautiful terrain of the central Ethiopian plateau will whiz by as you spin towards the capital city of Addis Ababa.
-The descent from the eucalyptus forested Entoto Hills that surround Addis into the downtown core is yet another experience you will not soon forget.
+The descent from the eucalyptus forested hills that surround Addis and the breakfast buffet at the 5 star Sheraton Hotel downtown on the rest day that follows are experiences you will not soon forget.

 The crossing from Ethiopia into Kenya at Moyale marks the beginning of the “meltdown” portion of this section.
-It takes 6 riding days to cross the often unpaved lava expanse of northern Kenya’s Dida Galgalu desert, which for long stretches redefines the words bumpy and corrugated.
-At the midway point the market town of Marsabit, set on the slopes of an ancient volcano, offers a welcome respite before the “road” descends again into the arid lands that are home to the Samburu people and their herds of camels and cattle.
-Approaching Isiolo, riders rejoice at the sight of pavement, and the opportunity to have a well deserved beer or ice cream bar.
-From there, the route ascends and then descends the western slopes of majestic Mount Kenya, before crossing the equator in Nanyuki, which is a short day’s ride from Nairobi, East Africa’s largest city.
+Though much of it is now paved, the lava expanse of northern Kenya’s Dida Galgalu desert is as desolate as it gets.
+If you are lucky and the road is not completely paved, you will be able to appreciate (“experience” is a better word) the grinding through stones and sand for 600 kms that this road used to entail.
+At the midway point the market town of Marsabit, set on the slopes of an ancient volcano, offers a welcome respite before the road descends again into the arid lands that are home to the Samburu people and their herds of camels and cattle.
+Approaching Isiolo, riders rejoice at the opportunity to have a well deserved beer or ice cream bar.
+From there, the route traverses the western slopes of majestic Mount Kenya, before crossing the equator in Nanyuki, which is a short day’s ride from Nairobi, East Africa’s largest city.

 The “Meltdown” features some of the most diverse changes in scenery and riding conditions, from plateau to desert to savannah.
 Cycling the “Meltdown” in its entirety is an impressive accomplishment for any cyclist.

-If scenes of Wildebeest migration and big cat kills on the Discovery or National Geographic Channel are your favourite vision of Africa, then this is the section of the Tour d’Afrique for you.
-One day south of Nairobi, you will arrive at the border of Tanzania and immediately spot the unmistakable Mount Kilimanjaro and its smaller sibling, Mount Meru.
+If scenes of Wildebeest migration and big cat kills on the Discovery or National Geographic Channel are your African fantasy, then this is the section of the Tour d’Afrique for you.
+South of Nairobi, you’ll spot the unmistakable Mount Kilimanjaro and its smaller sibling, Mount Meru, en route to Namanga and the border crossing into Tanzania.
 From there, it’s a day’s pedal to the rapidly growing and vibrant city of Arusha.
 As the gateway to such famous attractions as Serengeti National Park, Ngorogoro Crater, and “Kili,” Arusha is East Africa’s safari capital.
 Here riders are given 3 days off, affording them the opportunities to experience wild Africa at its most spectacular, to shop in the local stores and markets, or simply to rest and replenish their energies.

-This entirely paved Tour section highlights the poor but visually stunning country of Malawi.
-Known as the “Warm Heart of Africa,” Malawi sits astride and rises away from the huge expanse of Lake Malawi, Africa’s third largest lake, which is home to many breeds of aquarium fish.
+This entirely paved tour section highlights the poor but visually stunning country of Malawi.
+Known as the “Warm Heart of Africa,” Malawi sits astride and rises away from the huge expanse of Lake Malawi, Africa’s third largest lake, home to many breeds of aquarium fish.

-Once you set out from Mbeya, it will still take another day to get to Malawi.
-The ride across southern Tanzania is definitely worth it.
-You will cycle into Tanzania’s breadbasket near Tukuyu, where undulating verdant hills teem with tea plantations and banana and avocado trees.
-The scenery is breath taking as you start whizzing down the long descent into the Rift Valley, towards the Lake in the distance.
+Once you set out from Mbeya, you will cycle into Tanzania’s breadbasket near Tukuyu, where undulating verdant hills teem with tea plantations and banana and avocado trees.
+The scenery is breath taking as you start whizzing down the long descent into the Rift Valley, towards Lake Malawi in the distance.

 Leaving Lake Malawi you climb up the escarpment into the central plateau en route to the provincial capital of Mzuzu.
 Don’t be surprised to find yourself pedaling alongside some of Malawi’s many cycling farmers, as they transport chickens, grain, and just about anything between their villages and the nearest market.